Learning-based Multi-agent Race Strategies in Formula 1: Results

 To define the pit stop strategy we use the notation $(\TC_{k},\dots)$, where $\TC\in\{S,M,H\}$ is the tire compound ($S$ stands for ``soft'', $M$ for ``medium'' and $H$ for ``hard''), and $k$ is the lap where that compound is mounted.

 The system has to be initialized.
-To allow for fair comparison, every agent starts on medium tires and agent $A$ always starts the race $\qty{0.5}{\second}$ behind the other agents, simulating a realistic race start.
+To allow for fair comparison, every agent starts on medium tires.
+Except for \Cref{subsec:RLCS1}, agent $A$ always starts the race $\qty{0.5}{\second}$ behind the other agents, simulating a realistic race start.